mysterious-coding/base_entranced/README.md

 base_entranced is intended mainly for the Siege gametype, although it can be played with any gametype.
 It is intended for **classic, competitive Siege gameplay**, not as a general-purpose "hangout server" mod.

 base_entranced is the official server mod of the siege community [(www.jasiege.com)](https://www.jasiege.com).
-Due to its large amount of bugfixes and enhancements, playing siege on any other mod is severely buggy and frustrating, not to mention that many siege maps now *require* base_entranced's enhanced mapping framework to function properly.
+Due to its large amount of bugfixes and enhancements, playing siege on any other mod is extremely buggy and frustrating, not to mention that many siege maps now *require* base_entranced's enhanced mapping framework to function properly.

 base_entranced has three goals:
 * Fixing bugs.